Job, Jesus, the Devil and Me

 And even when we do believe in both, it can feel as though God and the devil are kind of two equal and opposite forces – God is good, the devil is evil and we’re caught in the middle.
 It goes something like this - I believe in God and so I want to be good.
 But no matter how hard I try, I always seem to fail.
 I feel like the devil’s winning.

 But it’s just not like that.
-Come with me to the story of the Job in the Old Testament (In fact, if you have a Bible, can I suggest you read just the first Chapter of the book of Job.)
+Come with me to the story of the Job in the Old Testament (In fact, if you have a Bible, can I suggest you read just Job 1.)

 The devil has a conversation with God.
 And God points the devil to this man Job.